civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 9.1

-Subject to section 9, every person or entity that is required to make a report to the Centre under **another** Act of Parliament or any regulations under it shall make **the report** in the form and manner **and within the period** prescribed under this Act for a report under that Act.
+Subject to section 9, every person or entity that is required to make a report to the Centre under another Act of Parliament or any regulations under it shall make the report in the form and manner and within the period prescribed under this Act for a report under that Act.

 ### Section 9.2

-No person or entity **that is** referred to in section 5 shall open an account for a client if the **person or entity** cannot **verify** the identity of the client in accordance with the **regulations**.
+No person or entity that is referred to in section 5 shall open an account for a client if the person or entity cannot verify the identity of the client in accordance with the regulations.

 ### Section 415